 - Kim Baker – Chief Financial Officer

-- Edmund White Bear – President, MEC Energy Services and Dae Sung
+- Edmund White Bear – President, MEC Energy Services

-- Patrick O’Berry – President, MEC Distribution
+- Patrick O’Berry – President, MEC Distribution and MEC Development

-- Phil Fox – President, Sinew Management Group
+- Phil Fox – President, Sinew Management Group and Dae Sung

 - Ron Laverdure – President, MEC Technologies